 Solutions for Dual Citizens filing US Taxes

 If you realized you have US citizenship and need to file US taxes, you’ll need a US passport and Social Security number to start.
 Once you have them both, you can start the process of becoming tax compliant.

 One suggested way to file back taxes is by using a US amnesty program called the Streamlined Procedure.
 This helps Dual Citizens and Accidental Americans file up to 3 years or more on back taxes for the IRS.
-No tax penalties or fees will be added if you’ve been innocent this entire time.
+As an innocent unaware American, no additional tax penalties or fees are applicable.

-Otherwise, if you’ve been deliberately avoiding filing taxes you could get caught and charged thousands of dollars.
+Otherwise, if you’ve been deliberately avoiding filing taxes, you may be subject to thousands of dollars in fines to pay.

 Renouncing US Citizenship

 An option for dual citizens who realize they have US citizenship and don’t want to have it anymore is to renounce their citizenship.
 In order to do this, however, one must be up-to-date on all tax payments and filings for US taxes.